-To be effective, time tracking software must flow seamlessly from system to system.
-So essentially it needs to be web-based.
-Widget support is also a must – the software should be able to tie in with other platforms.
+To be effective, time tracking software must flow seamlessly from system to system, so a web-based solution is probably your best bet.
+The tool should also be extendable to your other devices.
 For example, Harvest is a web-based application that connects with Zendesk for support ticket time tracking (on a side note, I’ve always highly recommended both Harvest and Zendesk).

 There are several layers to consider in the realm of project logistics and time tracking:

 - The Client: Any client you are actively completing work for should be in the system.

 - The Project: The next layer is the specific project.
 Some clients may have more than one project happening, so for organizational purposes, it’s wise to keep them separate.